Home / Money Scripts: Why You Spend, Save, or Avoid Money

 Expanding your knowledge means learning practical financial skills that challenge unhelpful or outdated beliefs.

-You can follow educators like The Budgetnista for practical tips, read financial literacy books, or take a free personal finance course on Coursera to build foundational saving, debt, and long-term planning skills.
+You can follow educators like The Budgetnista for practical tips or take a free personal finance course on Coursera to build foundational saving, debt, and long-term planning skills.

 Consult a Financial Therapist or Counselor